ic-Solutions/neetadvisor/_posts/2020-10-14-maharashtra-neet-ug-counseling.md

 ## NEET Eligibility Criteria for MBBS BDS Admission:

-These are the minimum qualifications needed for Maharashtra NEET UG counseling:
+These are the minimum qualifications needed for Maharashtra NEET UG counselling:

 1. You must be an Indian national.
 If you are a non-resident Indian, you are eligible for admission in private colleges unaided by the government under NRI quota only.
 2. You must be a domicile of Maharashtra
-3. You must have obtained a minimum of 50 percentile marks in NEET 2020 to qualify for counseling.
+3. You must have obtained a minimum of 50 percentile marks in NEET 2020 to qualify for counselling.
 If you belong to SC, ST, or OBC- you must obtain at least 40 percentiles, and for the general physically handicapped category, 45 percentile marks.
 4. You must have completed the SSC or equivalent examination from a Maharashtra institution
 5. You must have passed HSC or equivalent examination from an institution in Maharashtra
 6. Overseas citizen of India (OCI) are eligible for all types of seats (Govt./Corporation/ Govt. aided/ Private/ Institutional quota), if 10th & 12th standard of the aspirant is from Maharashtra and he is also having a domicile with minimum 10 years of stay in Maharashtra.